 *Please Note: any time you are harvesting wild plants, it is important to properly identify the species.

 Once your herbs are ready to harvest, you must dry them out properly.
-Herbs can be bundled and hung to dry in warm weather (or by the wood stove), or pop them in the food dehydrator around 110* until they are completely dry.
-Store in glass canning jars for up to a year.
+Herbs can be bundled and hung to dry in warm weather (or by the wood stove), or pop them in the food dehydrator around 110 degrees F until they are completely dry.
+Store in canning jars for up to a year.